 How did we go about determining the traits of this typical person?

-Data about the economic and demographic makeup of a region can provide a broad overview of the commonalities among our region’s residents.
+Data about the economic and demographic makeup of a Region can provide a broad overview of the commonalities among our Region’s residents.
 Taking several factors into consideration, the profile of an “average” resident emerges.
-For example, the demographic graphic above shows us some of these common traits; we know that 50% of our region’s residents over the age of 14 are married.
-We also know from the Social Security Administration that “Jennifer” was the most common name given to females born in Oregon in 1976; since 39 is the average age of residents in our region, 1976 is her birth year.
+For example, the demographic graphic above shows us some of these common traits; we know that 50% of our Region’s residents over the age of 14 are married.
+We also know from the U.S. Social Security Administration that “Jennifer” was the most common name given to females born in Oregon in 1976; since 39 is the average age of residents in our Region, 1976 is her birth year.
 Why a female and not a male?
-Because there are more women than men in the region, as shown on the age distribution chart below.
+Because there are more women than men in the Region, as shown on the age distribution chart below.

 Why is Jennifer important?

-Our region has seen steady population growth over the past several decades.
-The annual growth from 1960 to 2014 was 1.4 percent, slightly less than the State’s 1.5 percent, but above the national rate of 1.1 percent.
+Our Region has seen steady population growth over the past several decades.
+The annual growth from 1960 to 2017 was 1.4 percent, slightly less than the State’s 1.5 percent, but above the national rate of 1.1 percent.

-Growth in the region has slowed, however, as the 2010 U.S. Census reports.
-The annual growth rate from 2010-2014 was estimated at just 0.7 percent.
+Growth in the Region has slowed, however, as the U.S. Census Bureau and Portland State University Population Center report.
+The annual growth rate from 2010-2017 was estimated at just 0.7 percent.
 This slower growth is projected to continue.
-According to the State of Oregon’s long-term population forecasts, our region is projected to grow at an annual rate of 0.9 percent over the next ten years.
+According to the State of Oregon’s long-term population forecasts, our Region is projected to grow at an annual rate of 0.9 percent over the next ten years.

-This Annual Population Growth Rates chart shows that among OCWCOG and its peer regions, three of the four regions have growth rates that are below the nation’s, and all of them have population growth rates that are currently trending up, compared to the nation which is relatively flat.
+This Annual Population Growth Rates chart shows that among OCWCOG and its peer Regions, all four Regions have growth rates that are above the nations, and all of them have population growth rates that are generally trending up, compared to the nation which is relatively flat.
 Population growth comes from natural increase (births less deaths) and migration.
-The majority of growth in our region comes from positive net migration.
+Most of the growth in our Region comes from positive net migration.

-Across the region, the age distribution looks quite different from county to county.
-As expected, Benton County, home of OSU, has a large college-age population.
+Across the Region, the age distribution looks quite different from County-to-County.
+As expected, Benton County, home of Oregon State University (OSU), has a large college-age population.
 In Lincoln County, almost the reverse is true, and baby boomers are the largest segment of the population.
-Linn County, the most populous county in the region, has a fairly balanced age distribution.
+Linn County, the most populous county in the Region, has a balanced age distribution.

-According to 2013 estimates from the U.S. Census, 96.6 percent of Benton County residents speak English “very well,” compared with 97 percent in Lincoln County and 97.7 percent in Linn County.
+According to 2016 estimates from the U.S. Census Bureau, 96.1 percent of Benton County residents speak English “very well,” 96.8 percent in Lincoln County, and 98 percent in Linn County.

-As of April 2015, the most recent month for which data was available as of this printing, the unemployment rates in the region are 3.7 percent for Benton County, 6.4 percent in Lincoln County, and 6.4 percent in Linn County.
-The three counties combined give the region a 5.4 percent unemployment rate, as compared to 5.2 percent statewide.
+As of December 2017, the unemployment rates in the Region are 2.7 percent for Benton County, 4.8 percent in Lincoln County, and 4.3 percent in Linn County.
+The three Counties combined give the Region a 4.0 percent unemployment rate, as compared to 4.1 percent Statewide.

-For more community indicators, including data on public assistance programs, see Community and Health Indicators.
+For more community indicators, including data on public assistance programs, Community and Health Indicators.